-Wondering how to love your liver?
+Ever wondered what liver cleanse foods are the best to help you love your liver?
 Your liver is your body’s own emergency ward.
 Constantly putting out fires, dealing with dangerous substances, providing vital protection and healing abilities.
 Why not love it back?
 The liver is often a forgotten vital organ until things start to go wrong, or you begin to feel unwell.
 It is responsible for processing toxins, hormones and all healthy and unhealthy fats in your body, so you want to keep it in optimal health and working at its best.

 The Importance of Having a Healthy Liver

 What does the liver actually do?
 Your liver has your back when it comes to your protection, and is the hardest working organ in the body.
 It is responsible for producing bile which is essential for fat digestion, it balances sugar levels and converts fat into energy.
 As well as storing and processing hormones, toxins and cholesterol whilst protecting vital organs such as the brain and heart.
 Phew!

 Through the food we eat, the air we breathe, our consumption of alcohol and prescription drugs, toxins can accumulate in our body.
 The adverse side effects include:

 - A sluggish, fatty liver

 - Fluid retention

 - Abdominal pain and swelling

 When we consume more fat than our body needs, the fat is stored in the liver.
 As a result, the liver gets clogged with excess fat and fails to work properly.
 This develops into what is known as fatty liver.
 Essentially this means your liver can’t keep up, your metabolism will slow and your weight will increase.
 You may also experience digestion issues and be at risk of developing type 2 diabetes.

 Detoxing your liver with liver cleanse foods will help flush any accumulated bile, toxins and fat that are being stored so that you can return the liver to its best form.